| The Entrepreneur's

 interest story.
 There are many periodicals looking for

 businesses to profile.
+Get

 your name on TV.
 We have all seen those morning shows